Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How are rights in unregistered marks established?

 The protection available to unregistered trademarks is generally available at a national level only and can encompass passing-off, company names, trade names, domain names, titles and so on.
-The EU Intellectual Property Office (EUIPO) maintains a list of recognised unregistered rights throughout the member states within its guidelines.
+The EU Intellectual Property Office (EUIPO) maintains a list of recognised unregistered rights throughout the member states in its guidelines.

 Are any special rights and protections afforded to owners of well-known and famous marks?

 The European Union recognises well-known trademarks, as well as trademarks “with a reputation”.
 ‘Well-known’ and ‘reputation’ denote distinct legal concepts, but there is a significant degree of overlap.
 In practice, the provisions for the former are invoked only for trademarks which are unregistered in the European Union, since the enhanced protection for trademarks with a reputation requires registration in the European Union.
 Well-known marks, within the meaning of Article 6bis of the Paris Convention, are generally protected only against identical or similar goods.
 Trademarks with a reputation which are registered in the European Union benefit from enhanced protection against unfair advantage taken of, or detriment caused to, their distinctive character or reputation ‒ protection which extends to dissimilar goods and services.
-An enhanced distinctive character through use is deemed to increase the likelihood of confusion.
+An enhanced distinctive character through use is deemed to increase the likelihood of confusion with a later mark.

 To what extent are foreign trademark registrations recognised in your jurisdiction?